 The local parish council were very involved in the process and helped us to organise site visits for local people and community information events.

-The well was drilled 1,700m in March 2016; reinstatement occurring in August 2016, similar to the Corringham producing oil field a few miles to the south east.
-Results from the testing were disappointing, however, and we decided not to take the Laughton site forward.
+The well was drilled to a depth of1,700m in March 2016. (similar to the Corringham producing oil field a few miles to the south east).
+Results from drilling were disappointing, however, and we decided not to take the Laughton site forward and the site was restored in August 2016.

 All the equipment was removed from the site and it was returned to its former use as agricultural land.